 Here for the stargazers, the road trippers and the nature lovers – Tropical North Queensland is a leaf and reef playground covering more than 400,000 square-kilometers – equal to the size of Spain and Portugal combined.

-When a destination has been 100 million years in the making, you know the adventure is going to be good – as you visit ancient and Jurassic fig trees on the Atherton Tablelands, zip line through the world’s oldest living rainforest and dip below the earth’s crust into the longest lava tube system in existence.
+When a destination has been 100 million years in the making, you know the adventure is going to be good – as you visit ancient and Jurassic fig trees on the Atherton Tablelands and dip below the earth’s crust into the longest lava tube system in existence.
 It’s not just nature that’s ancient up here – Tropical North Queensland’s wildlife is too.
 They’re made of tough stuff – and you’ll want to spot (from a distance) the crocodiles and cassowaries who survived the ice age when woolly mammoths didn’t.
 ‘Pinch me’ moments continue across the destination.
 How many people can say they’ve watched the meteorological sensation of morning glory clouds, 1000 kilometres long, as they ambush Burketown each September?

 For the boating, camping, fishing types – try game fishing so far off the continental shelf you’ll see the coast guard, go white-water rafting down the rapids of the Tully River or choose beachfront accommodation to pitch your tent in paradise.